-Forget the store-bought canned stuff, making REAL homemade dulce de leche from scratch is super easy – All you need is just 2 basic ingredients and one pot!
-Did I mention it tastes absolutely incredible?
+Forget the canned stuff, homemade dulce de leche is super easy to make – All you need is just 2 basic ingredients and one pot!

 Made with really simple inexpensive ingredients, this luscious sauce has a nutty brown colour and deep caramelised toffee flavour that will totally win you over.

-Just as caramel sauce, homemade dulce de leche can be drizzled over pretty much anything you like.
+Just as caramel sauce, dulce de leche can be drizzled over pretty much anything you like.

 Other mouth-watering ways to totally rock your homemade dulce de leche include stirring it into a luxurious Italian hot chocolate, or using it as a dip for apple slices, for a health-ish treat.